 - Make posters & flyers

 It worth considering going through a booking agent to secure shows that pay.
 They may take around 20% of your fee as commission, but they’ll always get you paid gigs.

-Whether you travel the world or play a series of local venues, taking your artist’s music on tour can be an great experience, and help to make name for themselves in new locations.
+Whether you travel the world or play a series of local venues, taking your artist’s music on tour can be a great experience, and help to make a name for themselves in new locations.
 Look at these tips on how to plan a tour if you’d like some more advice on organising a series of sell-out gigs.

-Focussing on these revenue streams as potential sources of income for your independent label, and making a detailed plan and financial forecast for your first few years, you’ll stand a better chance of running your label as a successful business long term.
+Focussing on these revenue streams as potential sources of income for your independent label, and making a detailed plan and financial forecast for your first few years, means you’ll stand a better chance of running your label as a successful business long term.